Pembrolizumab (Keytruda)

 Results for treatment with Keytruda with lenvatinib vs. chemotherapy alone (diagram)

-In a clinical trial, 90 patients with previously treated advanced endometrial cancer that was microsatellite instability-high (MSI-H) or mismatch repair-deficient (dMMR), and whose cancer could not be removed by surgery or treated with radiation, were treated with Keytruda.
+In a clinical trial, 90 patients with previously treated advanced endometrial cancer that was microsatellite instability-high (MSI-H) or mismatch repair-deficient (dMMR), and whose cancer could not be removed by surgery or had spread to other parts of the body, were treated with Keytruda.
 At a median follow-up of 16 months:

 Clinical trial results (diagram)